On this page

 You can amend your application at any time during the process.

-If you amend it after the notice period, you may have to give notice of your application again (see The notice period below).
+You may be required to give notice of your application again (see The notice period below).

 Assessing your application